DualBrain/QB64/community.md

 - [QB64 Discord Server](https://discord.gg/A3HmUe2mv8)

-Please note that the QB64 Discord server follows the published [Code of Conduct](conduct.md).
+Please note that the QB64 Discord server follows the published [Community Conduct Guidelines](conduct.md).

 ### Facebook

 > If you are on Facebook, you can connect with people who share your interests.
 Meet new people, share knowledge or get support.

-Regarding *Code of Conduct* on Facebook groups, there are fundamental / basic enforceable guidelines in place for all of Facebook that will carry through to Facebook groups - above and beyond these fundamental guidelines, the rest is up to each individual group.
+Regarding *Community Conduct Guidelines* on Facebook groups, there are fundamental / basic enforceable guidelines in place for all of Facebook that will carry through to Facebook groups - above and beyond these fundamental guidelines, the rest is up to each individual group.
 When participating in these groups be sure to review any pinned messages and/or description for specifics.

 Groups...